threader/PC-Tuning/docs/post-install.md

         ```

 - You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy.

-## Memory Cleaner & Timer Resolution (Windows 10 1909 & Under)

-Feel free to skip this step as it is not required, Microsoft fixed the standby list memory management issues in a later version of Windows.
-[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering this trick useless.

-- Place ``C:\prerequisites\Memory-Cleaner.exe`` in win + r, ``shell:startup`` & open it.

-    - Go to ``File > Settings`` & configure:

-        - The hotkey to clean the standby list & working set

-        - The desired timer-resolution, 10000 (1ms) recommended

-        - Uncheck ``Enable timer``

-        - Check ``Start minimized`` & ``Start timer resolution automatically``

-- Avoid using auto cleaning apps like ISLC/Memreduct, they consume alot of resources due to a frequent polling timer interval & cause stuttering due to autoclearing memory.

 ## Installing Games & Applications